antoniojimeneznieto/Secure-Value-Recovery/README.md

 * decrypt a value when the key and the password are known;
 * create a key and associate a corresponding value.

 In this first phase, the functions will be exposed via a command line utility.
-During the last weeks of the semester, you will build a real web server that will expose the same functionality by separating the client and server functions.
+During the last weeks of the semester, we will build a real web server that will expose the same functionality by separating the client and server functions.

-During this project, you will be able to practice and discover:
+During this project, we will be able to practice and discover:

 * C programming in a medium-sized project;
 * debugging tools presented during the first 3 weeks (`gdb`, `asan`, etc.); the emphasis will be on correct memory management (allocation, deallocation, bounds checking);